 Forthcoming, Journal of Labor Economics, (with Peter Kuhn)

 We estimate turnover costs in small retail sales teams using daily sales data and an advance notice requirement to address endogeneity concerns.
 In addition to short-staffing and on-boarding costs, we identify two less familiar sources of turnover costs: incumbent workers’ recruitment activities, and reductions in team morale after a departure is announced.
 Our estimates of total turnover costs are relatively modest, however: Ten percent higher turnover is about as costly as a 0.6% wage increase.
 We attribute these low costs to a set of complementary personnel policies which ensure that only 25 percent of departures result in a short-staffing spell.

 Female Bosses and Female Employees' Careers: Evidence from Lawyers in Shanghai

-Abstract: We study the performance of small retail sales teams facing an incentive scheme that includes a both lump sum bonus and multiple accelerators (kinks where the piece rate jumps upward).
-Consistent with standard labor supply models, we find that sales are highly bunched at the bonus; inconsistent with those models we find that workers bunch at the kinks instead of avoiding them.
-We also find that the presence of an attainable kink on a particular work-day shifts the distribution of output to the right.
-Additional evidence from company documents and worker interviews, combined with a theoretical analysis, suggests symbolic rewards as the most likely explanation for these effects: Management uses the kinks to communicate expected performance levels to heterogeneous teams in the presence of high location-based and seasonal variation in workload, and workers treat the kink points as symbolic rewards.
-Together, these findings demonstrate the value to employers of accelerators: a widely used but under-researched component of commission pay.
+We study the performance of small retail sales teams facing an incentive scheme that includes both a lump sum bonus and multiple accelerators (kinks where the piece rate jumps upward).
+Consistent with standard labor supply models, we find that the presence of an attainable bonus or kink on a work-day raises mean sales, and that sales are highly bunched at the bonus; inconsistent with those models we find that teams bunch at the kinks instead of avoiding them.
+Teams’ responses to the kinks are consistent with models in which the kinks are perceived as symbolic rewards, and inconsistent with reference point models where kinks induce loss aversion.